-I learned this lesson planning format when I was teaching science in a traditional classroom.
+I learned the 5E lesson planning format when I was teaching science in a traditional classroom.
 Even though I used these steps for science lessons, they apply well to online English lessons as well!

 The first thing you want to do in your online teaching lesson is to engage the student by activating their prior learning.
 Get their mind thinking in English and have them use their existing knowledge right away.

 Engage activities are good warm-ups.
 You can ask simple questions, show photos or a short video, or play part of a song.